-3.102.
-During RIIO-ED1, we have worked to provide a faster and more efficient connections service, improving communication and engagement with our customers, introducing a range of new initiatives through our Incentive on Connections Engagement (ICE) work plan.
-Further details on our performance on ICE can be found in Appendix A03.
+- 3.101.
+During RIIO-ED1, we have worked to provide a faster and more efficient connections service, improving communication and engagement with our customers, introducing a range of new initiatives through our ICE work plan.
+Further details on our performance on ICE can be found in Appendix A03 - 3.102.

-3.103.
 We continue to provide excellent customer service for our connections customers, as demonstrated by our scores for the Connections Customer Survey in Ofgem's Broad Measure of Customer Satisfaction.
-In 2020/21, we scored an average of 9.08 out of 10 for our DNO group, see figure SA-02.28.
+We have consistently been the top performer with a six year average result for connections customer satisfaction of 8.87 out of 10, see figure SA-04.28.
+In 2020/21, we scored an average of 9.08 out of 10 for our DNO group.